vancak/causal-inference/README.md

-Causal inference 99219 course slides, 2024-2025 academic year
+Lecture slides of the Causal Inference course (99219) at the Holon Institute of Technology (HIT), Department of Data Science, for the academic year 2024-2025.